aviaryan/awesome-no-login-web-apps/README.md

 * [jotti](https://virusscan.jotti.org) - Scan any suspicious file or email attachment for viruses.
 * [scr.im](http://scr.im/) - Share e-mail address freely without worrying about spam.
 * [10 Minute Mail](https://10minutemail.com/) - A temporary fully functional email address for 10 minutes (extendible).
+* [BugMeNot](http://bugmenot.com/) - A platform for finding and sharing logins.
+It helps when you want to be anonymous or don't want to make account.

 ### Programming Editors and IDEs